MoLingo: Motion-Language Alignment for Text-to-Human Motion Generation

 \makeatletter \@oldmaketitle\@maketitle { \@oldmaketitle

 \refstepcounter{figure}\normalfont Figure~\thefigure. \textit{Left:} Given text prompts, \method{} generates realistic and text-aligned motions, ranging from daily movements like sweeping to more challenging movements like dancing. \textit{Right:} \method{} significantly outperforms previous works in both FID and R-Precision scores.
-The difference can best be seen in motion, hence we urge the reader to view the supplementary video.
+The difference can best be seen in motion, hence we urge the reader to view our project page.

 } \makeatother